LELEC210X/LELEC210X/contrib/README.md

 ### Section 3.3 - Architectureal ideas

 ### Section 3.4 - Credits and thanks
-This manual and utility is provided to you by the following groups
+This manual and utility is provided to you by the following group(s) :
-- Group E 2024-2025
+- Group E, 2024-2025

 Big thanks to @jeertmans for his amazing help and guidance for the pull requests.
----

 ---
 ---